CryptoBreach/cryptobreach.github.io/index.md

 3. socketcall(SYS_LISTEN) marks the socket as passive, meaning it will be used to accept incoming connection requests using accept().
 4. socketcall(SYS_ACCEPT) extracts the connection request for the listening socket and creates a new connected socket.
 The newly created socket is not in the listening state.
 5. dup2(acceptFD,*) creates a copy of the file descriptor and uses the new specified file descriptor
-6. execve(/bin//sh0x00) executes the program referred to by pathname.
-Which in this case is "/bin//sh"
+6. execve(/bin//sh0x00) executes the program referred to by pathname, which in this case is "/bin//sh"
 ```

 Now that we know all the syscalls a simple shell-bind-tcp is making, we can replicate it in our own assembly code!